Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 Therefore, the motivation behind this project is to build a web application that aids players as they analyze Pokémon individually, build teams, and prepare for battles against their opponents.
 This application will enable players to examine combinations and interactions that they might otherwise miss (or not have time to calculate for themselves).
 It will also help players keep track of the information they have revealed to their opponents and vice versa during in the course of a competitive match.

+Key Terms:
+The crux of my web application is the analysis and generation of Pokemon teams for competitive matches.
+As I explain below, there is

 For more information on the background and motivation behind this project, see the paper and presentation in folder "01.
 Project Proposal and Presentation."
 ![System Phase 1](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/blob/master/01.%20Project%20Proposal%20and%20Presentation/Phase%201.jpg)